-Sales of a substantial number of shares of our common stock in the public market by our existing stockholders could cause our stock price to fall.
+Sales of a substantial number of shares of our common stock in the public market by our existing stockholders could cause our stock price to fall.\

 Sales of a substantial number of shares of our common stock in the public market or the perception that these sales might occur, could depress the market price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
 We are unable to predict the effect that sales may have on the prevailing market price of our common stock.
-As of August 1, 2011, we had 19,419,665 shares of common stock outstanding.
+As of September 30, 2011, we had 19.6 million shares of common stock outstanding.

-Substantially all of our stockholders that held stock prior to our IPO are subject to lock-up agreements with the underwriters of our IPO that restrict the stockholders' ability to transfer shares of our common stock until at least August 10, 2011.
-The lock-up agreements limit the number of shares of common stock that may be sold until the expiration of the lock-up period.
-Upon the expiration of the lock-up period, approximately 16,219,665 of the shares outstanding as of August 1, 2011 will become eligible for sale in the public market, subject in some cases to the volume limitations and manner of sale requirements of Rule 144 under the Securities Act.
-The remaining 3,200,000 shares of common stock outstanding as of August 1, 2011 are freely tradable without restriction or further registration.
-In addition, shares issued or issuable upon exercise of options and warrants vested as of the expiration of the lock-up period will be eligible for sale at that time.
+Substantially all of our stockholders that held stock prior to our IPO were subject to lock-up agreements with the underwriters of our IPO that restrict the stockholders' ability to transfer shares of our common stock until August 10, 2011.
+Upon the expiration of the lock-up period, approximately 16.2 million of the shares outstanding as of August 10, 2011 became eligible for sale in the public market, subject in some cases to the volume limitations and manner of sale requirements of Rule 144 under the Securities Act.
+In addition, shares issued or issuable upon exercise of options and warrants vested as of August 10, 2011 are also eligible for sale.
 Sales of stock by our existing stockholders could have a material adverse effect on the trading price of our common stock.